Misdiagnosing Narcissism: Generalised Anxiety Disorder (GAD)

 Bookmark this Page - and SHARE IT with Others!

-(The use of gender pronouns in this article reflects the clinical facts: most narcissists are men, though women seem to have caught up recently.)
+(The use of gender pronouns in this article reflects the clinical facts: most diagnosed narcissists are men, though women seem to have caught up recently.)

 Anxiety Disorders and especially Generalised Anxiety Disorder (GAD) are often misdiagnosed as Narcissistic Personality Disorder (NPD).

 Anxiety is uncontrollable and excessive apprehension.
 Anxiety disorders usually come replete with obsessive thoughts, compulsive and ritualistic acts, restlessness, fatigue, irritability, difficulty concentrating, and somatic manifestations (such as an increased heart rate, sweating, or, in Panic Attacks, chest pains).